Skip to main content ↓

 Another essential item to include in your data management system is backups and tests.
 This isn’t a one-time thing—you should do these tests and backups regularly.

-The backups are fairly straightforward.
-You want to have all your data backed up for an obvious reason—you don’t want to lose all of it if something goes wrong with your CRM or your database.
+The backups are relatively straightforward.
+You want to have all your data backed up for an obvious reason—you don’t want to lose all of it if something goes wrong with your CRM or database.
 When you back up your data, you create a replica stored in a secure location that your team can access if needed.

 Here are a few tips for creating a data backup you can use in case of a data breach: